marxanweb/general/documentation/docs_errors.md

 ## Request timeout
 No response was received from the server.
 This may be due to a number of reasons including: no connection to the internet; the server stopping; low bandwidth.

+## Number of planning units exceeds the threshold
+When creating a new planning grid for a country, there are limits on the number of planning units that can be created.
+By default this is 100,000 units.
+If the estimated number of planning units will exceed this number then this error is raised.